dmlisa200/log-analysis/README.md

 ##DIRECTIONS TO START PROGRAM:

-\cd to the vagrant file, this is where the python file should be
+cd to the vagrant file, this is where the python file should be<br>
-\`vagrant up` - starts vagrant
+`vagrant up` - starts vagrant<br>
 `vagrant ssh`  - log into vagrant
 `cd /vagrant`  - so you are in the vagrant file
 `psql -d news -f newsdata.sql`  - to load the data from the sql file